-And fortunately, the initial results have proved it to be the fair choice.
+And fortunately, the initial results have proved it to be the right choice.
 As the researchers explained,

 “We are encouraged by these results.
 With the increasing understanding of mesothelioma tumor immunology, we hope to advance the benefits of immunotherapy to mesothelioma patients,”

-The study is still recruiting patients to analyze a bigger group of samples to further validate the results.
-Selection of the patients as per the research criterion and then the production of T-cells for the analysis takes about 2 months, so these trials are time taking.
+The study is still recruiting patients to analyze a bigger group of samples to validate the results further.
+Selection of the patients as per the research criterion and then the production of T-cells for the analysis takes about two months, so these trials are time taking.

-These T-cells are taken before or during the treatment of the patient through chemotherapy, without interrupting the treatment.
+Doctors take these T-cells before or during the treatment of the patient through chemotherapy, without interrupting the procedure.

 CAR T-cell therapy has been provided encouraging antitumor effects in initial clinical trials in patients dealing with advanced cancers.
-Further research with a higher number of patients is needed to know its effect on the resistant tumors.
+Further research with a higher number of patients is needed to know its impact on resistant tumors.

-The research being done by Dr. Prasad S. Adusumilli and his co-workers will take more 6- 9 months to complete, and the results will show the impact of customized CAR T-cell therapy combined with PD-1 in eradicating MPM without damaging normal cells.
+The scientific research done by Dr. Prasad S. Adusumilli and his co-workers will take more 6- 9 months to complete, and the results will show the impact of customized CAR T-cell therapy combined with PD-1 in eradicating MPM without damaging healthy cells.